Information about healthy eating and cutting the fat.

 Exercise is one way to control weight.
 Diet is another very effective way.
 Here we’ll focus on diet and try to give you a few facts about fat that you can apply to your grocery shopping, meal preparation, and eating.

-Keep in mind that the manufacturer’s idea of a serving, and your idea of a serving may be different.
-According to the manufacturer, those tiny bags of potato chips contain two servings.
+Keep in mind that the manufacturer’s idea of a serving and your idea of a serving may be different.
+According to some manufacturers, those tiny bags of potato chips contain two servings.
 This doesn’t mean that you’re bad if you eat the whole bag.
 It just means you need to figure carefully.
 And, while the percentage of fat in those potato chips will still be the same whether you eat one, two, or ten servings, the actual amount of fat you eat will increase, and you’ll quickly pass your target of limiting fat to 30% of your total calorie intake.

-Bad or saturated fats come from animal products – meats and poultry, egg yolks, and dairy products like butter, cream, cheese, and whole milk.
+Bad fats are saturated fats which come from animal products – meats, poultry, eggs yolks, and dairy products like butter, cream, cheese, and milk.
 Lard and other solid fats are bad, too, and so are vegetable oils that come from tropical plants – coconut, palm, palm kernel, and cocoa butter, for example.
 These oils are used a lot in packaged baked goods.

 Here are just a few things you can do to both lower your fat intake and to increase the proportion of good fats:

 - When cooking, replace lard and butter with olive oil, a polyunsaturated oil, or nonfat cooking spray

 - Fry less.
 Try baking, barbecuing, or broiling instead.
 If you need to fry, try using water, the foods own juices, or a low-fat chicken or vegetable broth instead of oil or butter